ocaml-sf/learn-ocaml/README.md

 Learn-OCaml is a free software by the [OCaml Software Foundation](https://ocaml-sf.org).

- * The main authors are Benjamin Canou, Çağdaş Bozman and Grégoire Henry.
+ * The original authors are Benjamin Canou, Çağdaş Bozman, Grégoire Henry and Louis Gesbert, from OCamlPro.

  * It builds on the previous experience of Try OCaml by Çağdaş Bozman.